-- 409 without special international regulation. - 410 Legal regimes can be additionally supported by traditional institutes (governmental - 411 authorities, judicial settlement, risk insurances, notary ship and others) through mutual - 412 recognition of electronic documents secured by trust services. - 413 Established legal regimes can also provide for imposing special requirements on the material - and financial support of the business activity of specialized operators in case of damage to - 415 their users, including cases of compromising personal data. - 416 Issues of institutional guarantees and legal regimes for constituting and functioning regional - 417 and global TTS-domains are proposed to be considered in a separate UNCITRAL - 418 Recommendation. - 419 2) It is recommended to describe the mechanisms of interaction of particular states and their - 420 international unions with other international formats in the frames of constituting of a - 421 common TTS: - 422 2.1) By means of the complete or a partial joining a state to an existing legal regime on the - 423 basis of international treaties and/or directly applicable international regulations, in which - frames a task on forming a regional TTS has already been set or solved.
-This existing legal - regime ensures institutional guarantees to the subjects of electronic interaction. - 426 2.2) On the basis of interaction between different international unions: - 427 in the first stage, a group of states creates an regional TTS domain ensuring institutional - 428 guarantees for the subjects of electronic interaction within the legal regime specified by - 429 these states; - 430 in the second stage, the protocols of trusted interaction with other international unions are - 431 specified as related to mutual recognition of different legal regimes.
-This mutual - 432 recognition shall regard to institutional guarantees and information security requirements - 433 appertaining to each of the international formats, possibly on the basis of a nIDG being - operated in the frames of an international legal regime. - 435 2.3) On the basis of interaction of a state with other states or international unions: - 436 in the first stage, a state creates its own trust domain functioning in the frames of national - legal regime specified by this state; - 438 in the second stage, the protocols of trusted interaction with other states and/or - international unions are specified as related to mutual recognition of different legal - 440 regimes.
-This mutual recognition shall regard to institutional guarantees and information - security requirements appertaining to these states and international formats, possibly on - the basis of a nIDG being operated in the frames of an international legal regime. - 443 3) It is recommended to describe domain-constituting mechanisms, similar to item 2), for - legal regimes based on commercial agreements and/or common trade practice.
+- 1) It is recommended to give a description of different possible legal regimes: - 368 based on international agreements (conventions) and/or on directly applicable international regulation; - 370 based on commercial agreements and/or common trade practice; - 371 without special international regulation. - 372 Legal regimes can be additionally supported by traditional institutes (governmental - authorities, judicial settlement, risk insurances, notary ship and others) through mutual - 374 recognition of electronic documents secured by trust services. - 375 Established legal regimes can also provide for imposing special requirements on the material - and financial support of the business activity of specialized operators in case of damage to - 377 their users, including cases of compromising personal data. - 378 Issues of institutional guarantees and legal regimes for constituting and functioning regional - 379 and global TTS-domains are proposed to be considered in a separate UNCITRAL - 380 Recommendation. - 381 2) It is recommended to describe the mechanisms of interaction of particular states and their - 382 international unions with other international formats in the frames of constituting of a - 383 common TTS: - 384 2.1) By means of the complete or a partial joining a state to an existing legal regime on the - basis of international treaties and/or directly applicable international regulations, in which - 386 frames a task on forming a regional TTS has already been set or solved.
+This existing legal - regime ensures institutional guarantees to the subjects of electronic interaction. - 388 2.2) On the basis of interaction between different international unions: - in the first stage, a group of states creates an regional TTS domain ensuring institutional guarantees for the subjects of electronic interaction within the legal regime specified by - 391 these states; - 392 in the second stage, the protocols of trusted interaction with other international unions are - specified as related to mutual recognition of different legal regimes.
+This mutual - recognition shall regard to institutional guarantees and information security requirements - appertaining to each of the international formats, possibly on the basis of a nIDG being - operated in the frames of an international legal regime.

+- 397 2.3) On the basis of interaction of a state with other states or international unions: - in the first stage, a state creates its own trust domain functioning in the frames of national legal regime specified by this state; - 400 in the second stage, the protocols of trusted interaction with other states and/or 401 international unions are specified as related to mutual recognition of different legal regimes.
+This mutual recognition shall regard to institutional guarantees and information security requirements appertaining to these states and international formats, possibly on the basis of a nIDG being operated in the frames of an international legal regime. - 405 3) It is recommended to describe domain-constituting mechanisms, similar to item 2), for legal regimes based on commercial agreements and/or common trade practice. - Communication with international organizations in different areas of standardization on technical aspects of forming and functioning transboundary trust space - 409 ..